JetBrains/projector-installer/COMMANDS.md

 `projector config show` - show configuration details

 `projector config rebuild` - regenerates all files, related to run config.
-Can be useful after manual run config file edit, or incompatible changes in installer.
+Can be useful after manual run config file edit, or incompatible changes in the installer.

+`projector config update` - updates IDE in a selected config.
+Please note - this command updates IDE installed by projector-installer only.
+Depending on selected run config updates searched in compatible_ide files or on JB release server.

 ### Shortcut commands